-- Right of wayRight-of-way acquisition greater than the typical right of wayright-of-way width for the applicable MPAH Roadway Classification.
-Additional turn lanes not exceeding 12 feet in width needed to maintain an intersection LOS D requiring right of wayright-of-way in excess of the typical right of wayright-of-way width for the applicable MPAH classification shall be fully eligible.
-Where full parcel acquisitions are necessary to meet typical right of wayright-of-way requirements for the MPAH classification any excess parcels shall be disposed of in accordance with the provisions of these guidelines and State statutes. - Enhanced landscaping and aesthetic improvements- (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape).
+- Right-of-way acquisition greater than the typical right-of-way width for the applicable MPAH Roadway Classification.
+Additional turn lanes not exceeding 12 feet in width needed to maintain an intersection LOS D requiring right-of-way in excess of the typical right-of-way width for the applicable MPAH classification shall be fully eligible.
+Where full parcel acquisitions are necessary to meet typical right-of-way requirements for the MPAH classification any excess parcels shall be disposed of in accordance with the provisions of these guidelines and State statutes. - Enhanced landscaping and aesthetic improvements (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape).

-Environmental mitigation will be allowed only as required for the proposed roadway improvement, and only as contained in the environmental document.
-Program participation in environmental mitigation shall not exceed 50-25 percent of the total eligible project costs.
+Environmental mitigation will be allowed only as required for the proposed roadway improvement and only as contained in the environmental document.
+Program participation in environmental mitigation shall not exceed 25 percent of the total eligible project costs.

-Longitudinal storm drains are eligible for program participation when, in the opinion of the TAC, the storm drain is an incidental part (cost is less than 50-25 percent of the total eligible improvement cost) of an eligible improvement.
-Program participation shall not exceed 25-10 percent of the cost of storm drain longitudinal/parallel and main lines.
+Longitudinal storm drains are eligible for program participation when the storm drain is an incidental part (cost is less than 25 percent of the total eligible improvement cost) of an eligible improvement.
+Program participation shall not exceed 10 percent of the cost of storm drain longitudinal/parallel and main lines.
 Storm drain inlets, connectors, laterals and cross culverts shall have full participation in ICE improvement category funding.
 Storm drains outside standard MPAH right-of-way widths are not eligible, excluding catch basins within reasonable distance and in general proximity to a project intersection (e.g. within ten feet of the curb return).
-Catch basins and drainage systems extending into adjacent areas (including public streets) shall not be eligible past the first catch basin-designated by aforementioned criteria.
+Catch basins and drainage systems extending into adjacent areas (including public streets) shall not be eligible past the first catch basin.

 Soundwalls are eligible only if they are required as part of the environmental clearance for the proposed project.
 Aesthetic enhancements and landscaping in excess of minimum environmental mitigation requirements are subject to limitations described in the "Potentially Eligible Item" section above.
-Program participation for soundwalls shall not exceed 50 percent of the total eligible project costs.